home-ward/take-home-coding-challenge/README.md

 Create an API that returns real estate agent information for display on the frontend.
 We need to see the agent's contact information, brokerage name, and location (city, state).
-We will need the ability to return a specific real estate agent and a list of all agents.
+We will need the ability to return a specific real estate agent that is already connected to a customer.
+We will also need to be able to return a list of agents based on a specific location.

 ### Make sure to include:
 - Data models (You can add more data models and add to the current models available)